mlflow/mlflow/docs/source/quickstart.rst

 There are many options available for the tracking backend.
 For more details, see :ref:`tracking_server`.

-Using MLflow with a Databricks workspace
+Use MLflow with a Databricks workspace
 ----------------------------------------

 You need to configure Mlflow to use your Databricks workspace (To get started with Databricks, see: `Get started: Account and Workspace setup <https://docs.databricks.com/getting-started/index.html>`_).
 You will need to know the URL of your Databricks workspace.
 You can find the URL in the Configuration page of the workspace: